ikr/ikr.su/resume_content.md

 ## Oct 2003 — Sep 2005 Project manager at XIAG AG (Novosibirsk)

-Learned quite a bit about hiring programmers.
-Realized I never want to be a manager again.
+Learned quite a bit about hiring programmers, and resolving conflicts.
+Realized I'd rather not to be a manager.

 ## Apr 2002 — Sep 2003 Programmer at Center of Financial Technologies (Novosibirsk)

-Working on internal platform development tools was rewarded twice for significantly improving the user experience.
+Working on internal platform development tools, was rewarded twice for significantly improving the user experience.

 Tech: Oracle, Visual Basic 6, C++ on Win32, COM